 As set out in the vision, future growth in the plan will be anchored by the 9 Avenue SE Main Street, Green Line LRT stations and MAX Purple BRT stops.
+Future growth will continue to support the unique artistic and cultural life found in the Historic East Calgary Communities.

 The Plan envisions the highest activity levels along the 9 Avenue SE Main Street, which will continue to evolve as an eclectic main street with both historic buildings and new development that will provide amenities to local residents and visitors to the Historic East Calgary Communities.
-Development along 9 Avenue will be predominately up to six storeys, with opportunities for 12 storey development at locations indicated on Map 5: Building Scale.
-Development of up to 12 storeys will provide increased ridership at the Inglewood/Ramsay Green Line station and will support local businesses along the Main Street.
+Development along 9 Avenue will be predominately up to six storeys, with opportunities for up to 12 storey development at locations indicated on Map 5: Building Scale.
+Development of up to 12 storeys will provide increased ridership at the Ramsay/Inglewood Green Line station and will support local businesses along the Main Street.

-Development along 8 Street SE in Ramsay will accommodate moderate growth and provide opportunities for local businesses and community amenities.
+Development along 8 Street SE and Spiller Road SE in Ramsay will accommodate moderate growth and provide opportunities for local businesses and community amenities.
 Similarly, 11/12 Street SE will continue to evolve with more opportunities for residential, commercial and low-impact industrial development.